Top 7 Ways to Use Twitter for Marketing Purposes Correctly

 - Crowdsource your posts by offering links or mentions of your contributors from Twitter and then quote them with name and avatar in the best case.

-- Ask and reply to questions from your followers or followees (the people you follow)
+- Ask and reply to questions from your followers or followees (the people you follow).
+When in doubt just ask “How can I help you today?”.
+Often amazing threads will ensue.

-- Track your most important keywords and react to those tweets that matter most
+- Track your most important keywords and react to those tweets that matter most.
+For example I track popular “content is king” mentions to clarify the meaning of the quote.

-- Track people retweeting or mentioning you or your site and either follow or reward them otherwise (the easiest way is saying “thanks”) or both
+- Track people retweeting or mentioning you or your site and either follow or reward them otherwise (the easiest way is saying “thanks”) or both.
+Tweetdeck does that automatically when you choose to.

 - Socialize with active, positive and inspiring social networkers even when they are “off topic”.
 I do with a few wonderful graphic design, green and self improvement people.
 I call them engagers.